 Reconnection Seven: Restoring the Future

-Before diving into the real causes of depression, Hari, Driven by his own long battle with depression, seeks to understand the old notion that most people are depressed because there is a chemical imbalance in the brain.
+Before diving into the real causes of depression, Hari, driven by his own long battle with depression, seeks to understand the old notion that most people are depressed because there is a chemical imbalance in the brain.
 Which has been brought on through the persons genes, or other things completely out of control of the depressed person.
 In the mid 20th century scientists and doctors studying depression made a guess about a certain chemical (serotonin) and hypothesized that raising the levels of serotonin in depressed people could potentially help them recover.
 Of course there is nothing wrong with making guesses in science, this is how we discover new things.
 We make educated guesses on the information we have, test, review the data, and adjust.
-The problem comes when we don’t adjust, and we get fooled into a particular thinking for long enough that it becomes something most of us, non-sciencey people, will take for granted is scientific- when in fact it’s not.
+The problem comes when we don’t adjust, and we get fooled into a particular thinking for long enough that it becomes something most of us- non-sciencey people- will take for granted as being scientific, when in fact it’s not.
 This could be for political reasons, or more likely, monetary.
-The problem is, Antidepression medication does work- a little- for some people.
+So here’s the issue; Antidepression medication does work- a little- for some people.
 Scientists now know that SSRI’s can have a 1.8 point decrease on the Hamilton scale (Rating scale for depression).
 But this improvement is even less that what we can gain from getting a good nights rest- and potentially caused by placebo type effects.
 The ‘real’ solutions to depression are not so easy to nail down.
 What has been known for decades but for some reason is getting lost in the wash is that depression and anxiety are cause by biological, psychological and social changes.
 But the solutions, most of the time, are not so easy to see.

 Let’s go to the book